Retour des cendres: Reburial

-Despite the temperature never rising above 10 degrees Celsius, the crowd of spectators stretching from the Pont de Neuilly to the Invalides was huge.
+Despite the temperature never rising above 10 degrees Celsius, the crowd of spectators stretching from the Pont de Neuilly to the Invalides was massive.
 Some houses' rooftops were covered with people.
 Respect and curiosity won out over irritation, and the biting cold cooled all restlessness in the crowd.
 Under pale sunlight after snow, the plaster statues and gilded-card ornaments produced an ambiguous effect upon Hugo: "the niggardly clothing the grandiose".
 Hugo also wrote: